Natalya Neidhart: SmackDown Women's Champion (2016–2018)

 On July 23, Natalya defeated Flair, Lynch, Tamina, and Lana in a five-way elimination match at Battleground, earning an opportunity to face Naomi for the SmackDown Women's Championship at SummerSlam on August 20.
 At the event, Natalya defeated Naomi to capture the SmackDown Women's Championship.
 With this victory, Natalya became the first woman to hold both the Divas Championship and the SmackDown Women's Championship.
 On the September 12 episode of SmackDown, Natalya made her first successful title defense in a rematch against Naomi.
 At Hell in a Cell on October 8, Natalya defended her championship against Charlotte Flair, which resulted into a disqualification loss after she attacked Flair with a chair.
-On November 14 episode of SmackDown, she dropped the title to Charlotte, losing by submission, and hereby ending her reign at 86 days.
+On November 14 episode of SmackDown, she dropped the title to Charlotte, losing by submission, and thereby ending her reign at 86 days.
 Natalya then competed at Survivor Series along with Becky Lynch, Tamina Snuka, Naomi and Carmella as a part of Team Smackdown against Team Raw in a losing effort.
 Natalya received her Smackdown Women's Championship rematch at Clash of Champions, but was unsuccessful against Flair in a lumberjack match.

 At the 2018 Royal Rumble, Natalya participated in the first Women's Royal Rumble Match; she entered at number 18 but was eliminated by Trish Stratus.
 At Fastlane, Carmella and Natalya defeated Naomi and Becky Lynch after Carmella pinned Becky.